robyduck/bootstrap-fedora/README.md

 Learn more about using Jekyll by reading its [documentation](http://jekyllrb.com/docs/home/).

+### Run a local instance ( comment by Robert Mayr)

+1. Clone the repo
+2. Install bower, first you need npm yum install npm npm install -g bower
+3. To compile the LESS files you need RECESS, let's install it: npm install -g recess
+4. Go to your webserver main directory and install bootstrap to use a new bootstrap version bower install bootstrap

+	or just copy the cloned repo (or configure the git repo itself there) into it
+5. To run a local test instance you need jekyll, let's set it up: yum install rubygems ruby-devel gem install jekyll

+Now you should be able to run the test instance, the configuration file to change the values is _config.yml, when compiling it will create the pages under the dist/ directory.
+You can visit the pages from your local server or just run the created pages under dist/ in your browser.
+To run bootstrap locally you will use:
+	jekyll serve

+which will launch the instance under http://your_host:9001

 ### Documentation for previous releases

 Documentation for v2.3.2 has been made available for the time being at <http://getbootstrap.com/2.3.2/> while folks transition to Bootstrap 3.